-The operator of the water system assets in Yerevan is Yerevan Djur CJSC, a private company wholly owned by Veolia Environment SA of France, which operates under a 10-year lease contract with the city.
+In July 2013 the EBRD signed the Yerevan Water Supply Improvement Project, a sovereign loan of USD 7.0 million to the Republic of Armenia.
+The Project is co-financed by the European Investment Bank ("EIB") and the EU Neighbourhood Investment Facility ("NIF"), each providing USD 7.0 million.
+The operator of the water system assets in Yerevan is currently Veolia Djur CJSC, a private company wholly owned by Veolia Environment SA of France, which operates water assets under a 15-year lease contract in the country.

-- Support private sector involvement in the provision of basic utilities; and
+- Support private sector involvement in the provision of basic utility services;

-- Improved framework for markets by enhancing the city's capacity to monitor the private operator and to increase the transparency of the regulatory function
+- Improved framework for markets by enhancing the city's capacity to monitor the private operator and to increase the transparency of the regulatory functions;

 Pre Loan Signing

 TC 1: Feasibility Study.
 Preparation of a financial, technical, legal and environmental feasibility study, including an economic rate of return analysis of the proposed investment and an Environmental and Social Action Plan.
-The consultants will also assess the institutional capacity of the Company and the City and determine the need for any capacity development activities.
-(EUR 210,000, financed by the Government of the Czech Republic).
+Assessment of the institutional capacity of the Company and the City and determining the need for any capacity development activities.

 Post Loan Signing

 TC 2: Project Implementation Support.
 International consultants to assist the project implementation unit with engineering design, procurement, preparation and evaluation of tenders, contract award and administration, financial control, project management and reporting.

 Water Sector Projects Implementation Branch of Armenian Territorial Development Fund

 Vardanants Blind Alley 8 Yerevan 0010 Republic of Armenia